Laser Skin Treatment

 - Sunspots, age spots and sun damage

 At Lakeshore Vein & Aesthetics Clinic, you can trust our physicians and certified laser technicians to deliver safe and effective laser treatment.
 A Q-Switched laser (aka Qswitched Yag Laser) is used in various procedures.
-Its beam of light is of a specific wavelength which, when applied to the skin, is absorbed by coloured pigments in the skin (e.g. melanin or tattoo ink pigments).
+Its beam of light is of a specific wavelength which, when applied to the skin, is absorbed by coloured pigments in the skin (e.g. melanin).

 Q-Switched Yag Laser: Effective for Brown Skin Spot Removal

-Commonly used for removal of brown age spots on the face, chest, hands and arms and for tattoo removal.
-This laser also removes permanent makeup (aka tattooed makeup).
+Commonly used for removal of brown age spots on the face, chest, hands and arms.
+This laser can also remove permanent makeup (aka tattooed makeup).

-Q-Switched lasers are a safe and effective method of treating age spots and tattoos.
+Q-Switched lasers are a safe and effective method of treating age spots.
 It is performed by Lakeshore Vein & Aesthetics doctors skilled in the use of lasers.
 Possible side effects include blistering and crusting after the treatment.
 Dark glasses are worn to protect the patient’s eyes from the light.

-For laser treatment of tattoos, the skin is most often numbed with a local anesthetic, though this is not usually required for small age spots.
+The skin can numbed with a local anesthetic, though this is not usually required for small age spots.

 Our nurses or physicians will consult with you and review the pre-treatment procedures.
 The skin being lasered must not be tanned.
 If the patient has a history of cold sores in the area to be treated, a prescription for an anti-viral medication will be given to you by the physician to be started the day before the laser procedure and taken for a few days afterwards.
 Patients who have had Accutane for acne may not have laser for at least six months (and possibly up to one year) after stopping Accutane.